Venezuela in Light of Anti-American Parties and Affiliations in Latin America

 Download the PDF

 As the economy in Venezuela collapsed over the course of the last several years, media coverage of the situation increasingly focused on the steep decline in living standards of the general population, the resulting misery, and the emergence of mass refugee flows to neighboring countries.
-Correspondingly, the media broadcast many voices and a multiplicity of opinions regarding how the United States and other governments should respond.
-The ruling socialist regime in Caracas (hereinafter, Bolivarian) has been reasonably blamed for the tragedy, leading some of the more assertive opinions to call for senior Venezuelan military leaders to abandon obedience to Nicolás Maduro as their chief executive and instead align their loyalty to the regime’s political opposition, which has gained a compelling share of formal internal and external recognition.
-Although there have been localized mutinies, the military services in general remained notably unresponsive.
+The ruling socialist regime in Caracas (hereinafter, Bolivarian) was reasonably blamed for Venezuela’s tragedy, leading some more assertive opinionmakers to call for senior Venezuelan military leaders to abandon obedience to Nicolás Maduro as their chief executive and instead align their loyalty to the regime’s political opposition, which had gained a compelling share of formal internal and external recognition.1 Although there had been localized mutinies, the military services in general remained notably unresponsive.
 The central reason for this unresponsiveness is that the senior military leadership is part of the same corrupt hierarchy that caused the catastrophe.
-Recently, humanitarian concerns among foreign political leaders, especially those of South American countries, resulted in diplomatic measures being taken against the Maduro regime.
-The hope was apparently to force a regime change by isolating the Maduro administration diplomatically, by strangling its finances, and therewith, perhaps, by instigating an internal coup of some kind.
-However, to the general mystification of the media and pundits alike, Maduro showed sufficient political resilience to maintain his position within the Bolivarian hierarchy.
+Humanitarian concerns among foreign political leaders, especially those of South American countries, resulted in diplomatic measures being taken against the Maduro regime.
+The hope was apparently to force a regime change by isolating the Maduro administration diplomatically, by strangling its finances, and therewith, by instigating an internal coup of some kind.
+However, to the general and unwarranted mystification of the media and pundits alike, Maduro showed sufficient political resilience to maintain his position within the Bolivarian hierarchy.

 Adding to the complexity and danger of the situation was the direct presence of Russian military forces, with small military contingents deployed to Venezuela.
-Russian presence operations have also included the periodic visitation of nuclear-weapons-capable aircraft and large warships, the overall intention evidently being to undergird the Bolivarian dictatorship and its resolve.
+Russian presence operations have also included the periodic visitation of nuclear-weapons-capable aircraft and large warships; the overall intention was evidently to undergird the Bolivarian dictatorship and its resolve—an intention which, in retrospect, was realized.

-The prevailing sense of confusion in the media emanates in part from a convergence of (1) inadequate consideration of Venezuela’s place in the greater circum-Caribbean context and (2) wishful thinking regarding the actual vulnerabilities of the Maduro dictatorship.
-Bolivarian rule, if not Maduro’s role in it, has been all but impervious to a military coup as such.
+The prevailing sense of confusion in the media emanated in part from a convergence of (1) inadequate consideration of Venezuela’s place in the greater circum-Caribbean context, (2) wishful thinking regarding the actual vulnerabilities of the Maduro dictatorship, and (3) misunderstanding of the Bolivarian political and economic infrastructures.
+Bolivarian rule, if not Maduro’s role in it, was and remains all but impervious to a military coup as such.
 The military senior leadership is broadly co-opted into the greater regime’s criminal enterprise, if not its ideology, guided by a large Cuban presence funded in turn by the Russians, Chinese, Turks, Iranians, and others.
+This year, the U.S. government announced arrest warrants and accompanying bounties for the apprehension and delivery of Maduro, Diosdado, Cabello and other senior regime leaders.2 Even if successful, how such arrests might change the presence and grip of Cuban Communist Party (PCC) elements over the reins of control in Venezuela is unclear.

-As a result, the notion of a military coup has had far less effective meaning than has been accorded to it, not just because there is no incentive for a coup, but because a replacement of Maduro and his cronies by any of Venezuela’s current senior military leaders would likely be no more than self-coup theatrics by the same organizational hierarchy.
+The notion of a military coup in Venezuela, and for that matter, the notion of changing out Maduro at the top, has had far less effective meaning than has been accorded to it, not just because there was no incentive for a coup, but because the replacement of Maduro and his immediate cronies by any of Venezuela’s current senior military leaders would likely be no more than self-coup theatrics by the same Bolivarian organizational hierarchy.
 Venezuelan army generals remain materially secure because of lucrative relationships with illicit drug and other transnational criminal enterprises.
 They have also been allowed to arrange for safe places for their families to live—contingent, of course, on their loyalties.
 Moreover, their position is enhanced by their control of weapons, of which the opposition has none.
-(However, that the loyalties of senior Bolivarian military leaders is maintained by material benefits does constitute a vulnerability.)
+However, that the loyalties of senior Bolivarian military leaders is maintained by material benefits does constitute a vulnerability.
 One might assume that some of these leaders could be swayed to betray their Bolivarian masters if offered an alternative package of positive material benefits, but such an offer only addresses one half of an “offer he can’t refuse.”

-It is particularly disconcerting that, even if the opposition were to successfully oust the current Bolivarian regime as led by Maduro, maybe 15 percent of a population of about twenty-seven million might remain loyal or obedient to Bolivarian party leadership.
+It is particularly disconcerting that even if the opposition were somehow to successfully oust the current Bolivarian regime as led by Maduro, maybe 15 percent of a population of about twenty-seven million might remain loyal or obedient to Bolivarian party leadership.
 Accordingly, the aftermath of a successful overthrow of the dictatorship could present a residual and persistent armed struggle.
-While certainly an improvement, a simple overthrow would not preclude the unfortunate continuation of the regional irregular war that has been going on for decades, frustrating efforts in neighboring countries Colombia and Brazil to resolve their own security issues.
-Colombia’s fifty-year war against the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo, or FARC-EP, hereafter referred to as FARC) should serve to dampen hopes of some complete defeat of leftist military power, or the attainment of complete civil rest.
-The FARC war was never confined to Colombia.
+While an improvement, a simple overthrow would not preclude the unfortunate continuation of the regional irregular war that has been going on for decades, frustrating efforts in neighboring countries Colombia and Brazil to resolve their own security issues.
+Colombia’s fifty-year war against the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo, or FARC-EP, hereinafter referred to as FARC) should serve to dampen hopes of some complete defeat of leftist military power or the attainment of complete civil rest.
+The FARC war, moreover, was never confined to Colombia.
 The current Venezuela problem, in other words, is in no way confined to Venezuela, nor will it be.
-It is also not going to be satisfactorily addressed without admitting the full geographic scope of the war, clearly naming those organizational entities that are culpable, and bringing coercive pressure to bear directly against them.
+It is also not going to be satisfactorily addressed without admitting the full geographic scope of the war, clearly naming those organizational entities that are culpable for its prosecution and bringing decisive coercive pressure to bear directly against them.

-In an effort to help the reader gain a better understanding of the intertwined forces negatively affecting Venezuela and the entire region, this article identifies a malign network of diverse organizations that exists in Latin America and provides a series of observations that illuminate how the organizations in that network relate to each other.
-It is intended to unravel some unnecessary complications in the analysis of dangers and prospects in northern South America and the Caribbean.
-Hopefully, it will inform reader perspectives as they consider various calls to action, whether internal or external.
+In an effort to help the reader gain a better understanding of the intertwined forces negatively affecting Venezuela and the entire region, I identify in this article the malign network of diverse organizations that exists in Latin America today.
+I also provide a series of observations that illuminate how the organizations in that network relate to each other.
+This information is intended to unravel some unnecessary complications in the analysis of dangers and prospects in northern South America and the Caribbean.
+Hopefully, it will inform readers’ perspectives as they consider various calls to action, whether internal or external.

 The Anti-American Network in Latin America

-To better understand the threat that the situation in Venezuela implies for the entire hemisphere, one needs only to become familiar with the ideological signaling and collaborative habits of an armful of organizations whose leaders appear to be principally responsible for Venezuelan suffering.
-There exists in Latin America a sophisticated network of interrelated political parties and international organizations (depicted in the figure) that bear watching because they are actively anti-American, antiliberty, and generally destructive.1
+To better understand the threat that the situation in Venezuela implies for the entire hemisphere, one need only become familiar with the ideological signaling and collaborative habits of an armful of organizations whose leaders appear to be principally responsible for Venezuelan suffering.
+There exists in Latin America a sophisticated network of interrelated political parties and international organizations (depicted in the figure) that bear watching because they are actively anti-American, antiliberty, and generally destructive.3

-First Tier.
-The Cuban Communist Party (Partido Comunista de Cuba or PCC) with its subordinate United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela or PSUV) are at the apex of the regional anti-American network collective.2 Also, although not currently in control of the reins of its country’s central government, the Brazilian Workers’ Party (Partido dos Trabalhadores or PT) is a third leading organization within the whole network.3
+First tier.
+The Cuban Communist Party (Partido Comunista de Cuba, or PCC) with its subordinate United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela, or PSUV) are at the apex of the regional anti-American network collective.4 Also, although not currently in control of the reins of its country’s central government, the Brazilian Workers’ Party (Partido dos Trabalhadores, or PT) is a third leading organization within the whole network.5

-Second Tier.
-After the PCC, PSUV, and PT, the second tier of groups are the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional or FSLN) in Nicaragua, Movement to Socialism (Movimiento al Socialismo or MAS) in Bolivia, and the Dominican Liberation Party (Partido de Liberación Dominicana or PLD) in the Dominican Republic.
-These organizations wield enhanced influence within the composite in that they control their respective country-level governments.4 All three have positively associated themselves with the PCC and PSUV.
-The PLD (along with other leftist parties of several smaller island countries in the Antilles) may be of note at this time, given the strategic geographic location of Hispaniola and the rest of the Antilles in terms of international smuggling routes.5 The PLD, however, seems to be in a more tenuous geopolitical position (than, say, the Sandinista or Bolivian MAS parties) as to public support of the PSUV.6
+Second tier.
+After the PCC, PSUV, and PT, the second tier of country-headquartered parties are the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional, or FSLN) in Nicaragua and the Dominican Liberation Party (Partido de Liberación Dominicana, or PLD) in the Dominican Republic.
+These two organizations wield enhanced influence within the composite in that they control their respective country-level governments.6 They both positively associate themselves with the PCC and PSUV.
+The PLD (along with other leftist parties of several smaller island countries in the Antilles) may be of note at this time, given the strategic geographic location of Hispaniola and the rest of the Antilles in terms of international smuggling routes.7 The PLD, however, seems to be in a more tenuous geopolitical position than the FSLN or the Bolivian Movement to Socialism (Movimiento al Socialismo, or MAS) as to public support of the PSUV.8 Until recently, the MAS party in Bolivia fit into the collective in a similar way as the Dominican PLD and the Sandinistas.
+That party, however, incurred a setback in late 2019 due to overreach in electoral fraud.
+Bolivian President Evo Morales was ousted from office and forced into exile in late 2019 on the strength of a police uprising backed by military inaction.
+With Morales went a number of senior administrative leaders from the MAS.
+However, the ouster did not affect the legislature, which that party still dominates.9 Meanwhile, ex-President Morales has been heartily supported by the network of leftist nongovernmental organizations, chief among them the Puebla Group.

-Key Political Party Umbrella Organizations.
-There are numerous other expressly anti-American parties of peripheral significance, with the extended set conveniently outlined in the membership rolls of two major umbrella organizations, the Forum of São Paulo (Foro de São Paulo or FSP) and the Permanent Conference of Political Parties of Latin America and the Caribbean (Conferencia Permanente de Partidos Políticos de América Latina y el Caribe or COPPPAL).7
+Key political party umbrella organizations.
+There are numerous other expressly anti-American parties of peripheral significance, with the extended set conveniently outlined in the membership rolls of two major umbrella organizations, the Forum of São Paulo (Foro de São Paulo, or FSP) and the Permanent Conference of Political Parties of Latin America and the Caribbean (Conferencia Permanente de Partidos Políticos de América Latina y el Caribe, or COPPPAL).10

-Key Trans- or International Facilitating Organizations.
+Key transnational and international facilitating organizations.
 Finally, several regional international organizations are prominent within the collective.
-These include the Union of South American Nations (Unión de Naciones Suramericanas or UNASUR), the Community of Latin American and Caribbean States (Comunidad de Estados Latinoamericanos y Caribeños or CELAC) and the Bolivarian Alliance for the Peoples of Our America (Alianza Bolivariana para los Pueblos de Nuestra América or ALBA).8
+These include the Union of South American Nations (Unión de Naciones Suramericanas, or UNASUR), the Community of Latin American and Caribbean States (Comunidad de Estados Latinoamericanos y Caribeños, or CELAC) and the Bolivarian Alliance for the Peoples of Our America (Alianza Bolivariana para los Pueblos de Nuestra América, or ALBA).12

 Transnational Criminal Organizations